undergroundwires/CEH-in-bullet-points/chapters/13-web-applications/denial-of-service.md

 - **Activity Profiling**: Detect Increases in activity levels, distinct clusters, average packet rate etc.
 - **Changepoint detection**: Stores and presents graph of traffic flow rate vs time for each IP/port.
-- **Wavelet-based signal analysis**: Devides incoming signal into various frequences as spectral components.
+- **Wavelet-based signal analysis**: Divides incoming signal into various frequencies as spectral components.

-### DoS prevention Strategies
+### DoS prevention strategies

 - Absorb the attack with additional resources e.g. through using a CDN.
 - Degrade or shut down services (start with non-critical services)